Enterprise Products Partners

 Forward-Looking Statement and Non-GAAP Financial Measures

 This interview with A.J.
-“Jim” Teague and Randy Fowler, Co-CEOs and Enterprise’s general partners, includes “forward-looking statements” as defined by the Securities and Exchange Commission.
+“Jim” Teague and W. Randall “Randy” Fowler, Co-CEOs of Enterprise’s general partner, includes “forward-looking statements” as defined by the Securities and Exchange Commission.
 All statements, other than statements of historical fact, included herein that address activities, events, developments or transactions that Enterprise and its general partner expect, believe or anticipate will or may occur in the future are forward-looking statements.
 These forward-looking statements are subject to risks and uncertainties that may cause actual results to differ materially from expectations, including required approvals by regulatory agencies, the possibility that the anticipated benefits from such activities, events, developments or transactions cannot be fully realized, the possibility that costs or difficulties related thereto will be greater than expected, the impact of competition, and other risk factors included in Enterprise’s reports filed with the Securities and Exchange Commission.
 Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of their dates.
 Except as required by law, Enterprise does not intend to update or revise its forward-looking statements, whether as a result of new information, future events or otherwise.
-Also included in their responses to questions in the interview are references to Enterprise’s non-GAAP financial measures.
+Also included in Mr. Teague’s and Mr. Fowler’s responses to questions in the interview are references to Enterprise’s non-GAAP financial measures.
 For a discussion of these metrics and reconciliations to their nearest GAAP counterparts, see “Non-GAAP Financial Measures” under the “Investors” section of Enterprise’s website at www.enterpriseproducts.com.

 About Advisor Access